-The pretest should be used to determine if your students are working at the Intermediate Level 2 of Persuasive Writing.
+The pretest should be used to determine if your students are working at the intermediate level of Persuasive Writing.
 A pretest should be administered and scored before you introduce this unit.

-Each student will need lined paper and a folder with pockets to use as a writing portfolio in which to keep writing assignments.
+Each student will need lined paper, and a folder to use as a writing portfolio in which to keep writing assignments.